🇮🇪

 Know your reliable safe orders

-At a standard pub: confirm chips are cooked in a dedicated fryer with oil only — shared fryers are common.
-Dressed salad without cheese is usually safe once you confirm the dressing.
-At an Indian restaurant: lentil-based dal and chickpea dishes are the safest defaults — ask about ghee.
-At a Chinese restaurant: tofu in black bean or garlic sauce with steamed rice — confirm no egg or oyster sauce in the cooking.
+At a standard Irish pub: confirm chips are cooked in a dedicated fryer with oil only, as shared fryers with fish or chicken are common.
+A dressed salad without cheese is usually safe once you confirm the dressing.
+At an Indian restaurant: lentil-based dal and chickpea dishes are the safest defaults.
+Ask about ghee in the cooking base.
+At a Chinese restaurant: tofu in black bean or garlic sauce with steamed rice is reliable.
+Confirm no egg or oyster sauce in the preparation.

 04